pulumi/registry/themes/default/content/registry/packages/azure-native/installation-configuration.md

 ### Authenticate with OpenID Connect (OIDC)

-OIDC allows you to establish a trust relationship between Azure and another identity provider such as GitHub.
-Once established, your program can exchange a token issued by the identity provider (in this case, GitHub) for an Azure token.
-Your Pulumi program running in, for instance, GitHub Actions CI, can then access Azure, without storing any secrets in GitHub.
+OIDC allows you to establish a trust relationship between Azure and another identity provider such as GitHub or Azure DevOps.
+Once established, your program can exchange an ID token issued by the identity provider for an Azure token.
+Your Pulumi program running in the identity provider's service, for instance, GitHub Actions CI or Azure DevOps Pipelines, can then access Azure, without storing any secrets in GitHub.

 #### OIDC Azure Configuration